F0xedb/TeslaWearKey/README.md

 * Android KeyStore protected keys
 * No internet access required
 * Based on Tesla Key Card protocol
+* Notify to disable Battery Saver
+* Clean UI telling you how to use it

 ### Dependencies
 * NFC-enabled WearOS watch